 Motherhood challenges you emotional, mentally, and physically.
-Becoming a mother was one of the hardest, yet rewarding moments of my life.
-Having a hands-on baby tested every ounce of patience, taught me how strong I actually am, and how to fake it til you make it.
+Becoming a mother was one of the hardest yet rewarding moments of my life.
+Having a hands-on baby tested every ounce of patience, taught me how strong I am, and how to fake it til you make it.

 Motherhood is an identity crisis

 Before I became a mother, living carefree was an understatement.
-With no real responsibilities I drank, stayed up past midnight, and went where I wanted when I wanted.
+With no real responsibilities, I drank, stayed up past midnight, and went where I wanted when I wanted.
 I had friends, hobbies, and was a regular at two different gyms.
 I slept eight peaceful hours a night.
 I identified myself through my education and job.
 I would spontaneously book multiple international trips times a year.
-I would spend my weekends hungover bing watching Netflix.
+I would spend my weekends’ hungover binge-watching Netflix.

 But as it turns out babies don’t consider this sort of lifestyle acceptable.

 I resented my husband for his how little his life seemed to change.
-He helped care for our baby all while working a full time job, drinking with friends, and going to ruby games.
-He watched her on weekends giving me time to myself to go to the gym or just to grab a coffee in peace.
+He helped care for our baby, all while working a full-time job, drinking with friends, and going to ruby games.
+He watched her on weekends, giving me time to myself to go to the gym or to grab a coffee in peace.

-It took me nearly a year to understand that instead of being envious I shouldn’t have abandoned my own interests and hobbies in the first place.
-That sometimes I need to put myself first.
-But mostly, accept that this is just a small portion of mine and Kirra’s life and time will pass too quickly.
+It took me nearly a year to understand that instead of being envious, I shouldn’t have abandoned my interests and hobbies in the first place.
+That sometimes, I need to put myself first.
+But mostly, accept that this is just a small portion of mine, and Kirra’s life and time will pass too quickly.

-Two glasses of wine is really all you need
+Two glasses of wine are really all you need

 So long are the late nights out with a gin in tonic in one hand and a shot of tequila in the other.
-Aside from the fact that having a hangover is the absolute worst, alcohol just isn’t the same knowing you have a tiny person to care for 24/7.
+Aside from the fact that having a hangover is the absolute worst, alcohol isn’t the same, knowing you have a tiny person to care for 24/7.
 I can count on one finger how many times I’ve been hungover since labor.
-Collectively with pregnancy thats one time in twenty-one months and all it took was one bottle of wine.
-Unless you can guarantee no baby for 24 hours, just avoid being hungover at all costs.
+Collectively with pregnancy, that’s one time in twenty-one months, and all it took was one bottle of wine.
+Unless you can guarantee no baby for 24 hours, avoid being hungover at all costs.

 Go Au Natural

-Before having a baby, my blow-dryer, hair- straightener and Tina the nail tech were basically my best friends.
-Jokes aside, there comes a point in motherhood where you worry less about what you look like.
-Going au natural gives you the chance to get that natural balayage, grow out your eyebrows, and minimise the buildup of chemical and toxins in your pores
+Before having a baby, my blow-dryer, hair- straightener, and Tina, the nail tech were basically my best friends.
+Jokes aside, there comes the point in motherhood where you worry less how you look.
+Going au natural gives you the chance to get that natural balayage, grow out your eyebrows, and minimise the buildup of chemicals and toxins in your pores

 You will sleep again

 It is really hard to describe motherhood.
 It is one of those things you have to experience to fully understand.
-Before embarking on this incredibly life changing journey we were told stories of the good and the bad.
-But like any non-parent, we nodded our heads, smiled, and told ourself it would be different.
+Before embarking on this incredible life-changing journey we were told stories of the good and the bad.
+But like any non-parent, we nodded our heads, smiled, and told ourselves it would be different.
 And it was.
 It was way worse.

 Motherhood is hard enough without all the comments from the peanut gallery.
-So before you lay on your horn, judge other moms for misbehaving kids, or give unsolicited advice, just know theres more to it than what you see.
+So before you lay on your horn, judge other moms for misbehaving kids, or give unsolicited advice, know there’s more to it than what you see.

 Multitasking is your new talent

-Multitasking isn’t just motherhood advise; its motherhood survival.
-For those of us in the trenches you know the realities of parenting.
-Weather it’s during the newborn stage, at six months, or one year, you find yourself having to balance a tiny human all while doing life.
-Vacuuming while holding a baby; easy, peeing with your child on your lap; done it, cooking dinner with your little one clutching your leg like their life depends on it; every night.
+Multitasking isn’t just motherhood advice; its motherhood survival.
+For those of us in the trenches, you know the realities of parenting.
+Whether it’s during the newborn stage, at six months, or one year, you find yourself having to balance a tiny human all while doing life.
+Vacuuming while holding a baby, easy, peeing with your child on your lap; done it, cooking dinner with your little one clutching your leg as their life depends on it; every night.

 You learn to love your new body